 The Library of Congress isn’t solely dedicated to American documents.
 The institution possesses materials acquired from all around the globe, including 3 million items from Asia and 10 million items in the Iberian, Latin American, and Caribbean collections.
-Over half the books in their inventory are written in a language other than English.
+Over half of the books in their inventory are written in a language other than English.
 In total, over 460 languages are represented, and their end goal is to eventually have at least one item from every nation.
-The LOC also maintains overseas offices in New Delhi, Cairo, Islamabad, Jakarta, Nairobi, and Rio to acquire, catalog, and preserve items that might be hard to access otherwise.
+The LOC also maintains overseas offices in New Delhi, India; Cairo, Egypt; Islamabad, Pakistan; Jakarta, Indonesia; Nairobi, Kenya; and Rio de Janeiro, Brazil to acquire, catalog, and preserve items that might be hard to access otherwise.

 Since the National Film Preservation Act was passed in 1988, 700 "culturally, historically, or aesthetically" significant films have been selected for the LOC archives.
 Up to 25 entries are chosen each year by a board of industry professionals, and the only rule is that submissions must be at least 10 years old.
 Beyond that, they can be anything from beloved comedy blockbusters like Ghostbusters (1984) to health class classics like The Story of Menstruation (1946).
 Pieces added to the National Film Registry are kept in a climate-controlled storage space where they can theoretically last for centuries.